My Plessey Peripherals based PDP-11

 Originally the PCB of this board only had bus termination for 18 address bits.
 My sample includes an ECO (Engineering Change Order) that connects the additional 4 address bits required for 22-bit addressing to spare PINs of the terminator resistor networks on the card.

 There is a 10-Pin header that connects to a front panel.
-It provides the inputs for a HALT/RUN, POWER-OK and a LTC Enable switch and as well an output that derived from the SRUN signal from the backplane that connects to the CPU slot which can drive a RUN LED indicator.
+It provides the inputs for a HALT/RUN, POWER-OK and a LTC Enable switch and as well an output which is derived from the SRUN signal from the backplane that connects to the CPU slot which can drive a RUN LED indicator.

 Plessey SV-128 Memory